suxess-it/kubriX/docs/oss/user-guide/onboarding-additional-infos.md

 1. dev-team creates a PR to the argocd gitops-repo with some team-information
 2. platform-team reviewes this PR and merges it
-3. dev-team then creates its own app-of-apps gitops-repo <--- this step is added in this scenario
+3. dev-team then creates its own app-of-apps gitops-repo (this step is added in this scenario)
 4. dev-team then creates its own app gitops-repo which is referenced in an app-definition in step 3

 Then (again) the platform does everything it is build for and